 Pour in the wine and simmer until completely evaporated.
 Add the stock, a ladleful at a time, and stirring the rice over a low heat for 25-30 mins, until the rice is cooked al dente (with a slightly firm, starchy bite in the middle).
 The risotto should be creamy and slightly soupy.

 At the same time, gently fry the whole sage leaves in a little olive oil until crisp, then set aside on kitchen paper.
 When the squash is cooked, mash half of it to a rough purée and leave half whole.
-When the risotto is just done, stir through the purée, then add the cheese and butter and leave to rest for a few mins.
+When the risotto is just done, stir through the purée, then add the cheese and remaining butter and leave to rest for a few minutes.
 Serve the risotto scattered with the whole chunks of squash and the crisp sage leaves.